8 : Bronze and Iron

 One of their villages has been unearthed in Norfolk and tells us a lot about them.
 See (Link)

-Must Farm .
-If you are interested in pre-history, you could also check out (Link) Flag Fen
+Must Farm If you are interested in pre-history, you could also check out (Link) Flag Fen

 The Rollright Stones are on my Nobs & Yobs cycle route.
 Link : Nobs & Yobs

-Uffington is on my Wessex Downs West Cycle Route : Link Wessex Downs (West)
+Uffington is on my Wessex Downs West Cycle Route: Link Wessex Downs (West)

 Uffington White Horse.

-The photo below is a reconstruction of a bronze-age man, based on remains found in the South Downs.
+The photo below is a reconstruction of a Bronze Age man, based on remains found in the South Downs.
 If you are interested in what the people looked like, I recommend the small gallery devoted to this stuff at Brighton Museum.

 Bronze Age Man / Brighton Museum

-This constant muddying of the ancestral waters continued through the bronze age and into the iron age that followed when another significant migration from Europe brought people who might well have been speaking Brythonic, a branch of the language family that some now (inaccurately) call Gaelic or, even worse, Celtic.
-The Romans referred to them as Brittani or Britons.
+This constant muddying of the ancestral waters continued through the Bronze Age and into the Iron Age that followed, when another significant migration from Europe brought people who might well have been speaking Brythonic, a branch of the language family that some now (inaccurately) call Gaelic or Celtic.
 Cue more hillforts, ancient dykes and ditches, which perhaps served as boundaries.
 Many of these are visible and identified in OS Maps.
 Many more can only be seen in aerial photos.
-Keep in mind that it can be difficult to determine when these things were built when they have been altered over centuries.
+Keep in mind that these places were constantly being modified, so it can be difficult to determine when they were built.
 You have to search for clues.

 Whoever they were, we know they were keen on horses and chariots since these were sometimes buried with them as company on their journey into the afterlife.
-Maybe they will bury me with my bike!
+(Will I be buried with my bike?!)
+The Romans referred to them as Brittani or Britons.

 In the later Iron Age, the picture comes into marginally sharper focus.
 This is mainly thanks to texts left by the invading Romans.
-We can start to identify the various tribes here to greet them.
+We can start to identify the various tribes that greeted them.
 Around North and West London, the two major players were supposedly 'Belgic'.
 They had arrived from....you guessed it....maybe a hundred years before the Romans turned up, probably chattering away in a Germanic language.
 These tribal labels can be confusing.
-There is no rule saying they should follow where people came from, rather where they settled.
+There is no rule saying they should follow where people came from, rather than where they settled.
 Maybe when the Romans referred to Britons or Brittani, they were referring to the current inhabitants of our island rather than where they originated.

 Both later became Roman 'Civitas', with a degree of local self-government.
 Both have visible Roman remains and some rather indistinct pre-Roman ones as well.
-I believe that the 'border' between the two was the Thames which perhaps explains the fortifications at Dyke Hills by the river at Dorchester on Thames.
+I believe that the 'border' between the two was the Thames, which perhaps explains the fortifications at Dyke Hills by the river at Dorchester on Thames.

 It would be wrong to assume that these were all primitive savages compared to the Romans.
 Evidence from Calleva suggests that they shared the relatively sophisticated lifestyles of their Romanised cousins across the water in Gaul.
-Some at least ate well, with various meats and fishes flavoured with spices and herbs, served on plates and accompanied by wine drunk from a glass.
+Some at least ate well, with various meats and fish flavoured with spices and herbs, served on plates and accompanied by wine drunk from a glass.
 They had well-crafted tools and ornaments, some sourced by trade across Europe.
 Their settlements or 'oppida' were planned, their houses were substantial, and their streets surfaced, even if not as well built as the Roman efforts.
 More limited evidence from Braughing in Herts paints a similar picture.

 I am not going to go on about the Romans here.
 I am sure you know the story.
-As Jules' said, they came, they saw, they conquered.
+As Jules said, they came, they saw, they conquered.
 Three cheers for Jules.
-Except that he didn't really; his effort was more of a recce than a takeover and probably aimed at winning him some political brownie points in Rome.
+Except that he didn't really; his expedition was more of a recce than a takeover and probably aimed at winning him some political brownie points in Rome.
 To this end, he wrote his own promotional material.
 No doubt it was self-serving, but I choose to believe the story that he biffed the Catuvallauni and their King Caratacus at their stronghold near Wheathampstead.
 This 'oppida', now marked by a large ditch & embankment, is on my 'Giro de Lilley Valley cycle route.
 (Link) Lilley Valley Route The real 'hard yards' in the Roman imperial conquest of Britain were covered a century later by Emperor Claudius.

 Gadebridge Villa